 Staff networks

-University staff networks provide supportive spaces for colleagues who share circumstances or characteristics to come together, share experiences and socialise.
+University staff networks offer a supportive space where colleagues who share circumstances or characteristics can come together, share experiences and socialise.

 Staff networks offer an opportunity for members to: